patrickuhlmann/linediff/README.md

  * `./gradlew jar` <br>
 Creates a jar that can be executed.
 It also creates a source and a javadoc jar.

- * `./gradlew javadoc jxr` <br>
-Creates the javadoc and jxr report for the project

  * `./gradlew check` <br>
 Executes the unit tests and generates various reports (checkstyle, jacoco, pmd, spotbugs, tests)

- * `./gradlew pitest` <br>
-Executes mutation testing, note that the findings are not necessarily bugs

- * `./gradlew dependencyCheckAnalyze` <br>
- Checks if vulnerable dependencies have been used

  * `./gradlew nativeImage` <br>
 Creates a graal native image

-## License

-The code is available under the terms of the MIT License